BluevaDevelopment/BlueMenu/README.md

 4. Configure the menus and actions in the plugin configuration files.

 ## Usage
-Important: Menus in Bedrock (GeyserMC - Floodgate) are not working yet.
 1. Edit the plugin's configuration file to define the menus and items.
 2. Restart the server or use the `/bluemenu reload` command to load the changes.
 3. Use the `/bluemenu open [java/bedrock/auto] [menu] (player)` command to open a menu.